Elizabeth Percy, Duchess of Northumberland (1922–2012)

 Elizabeth Diana Percy, Duchess of Northumberland (born Lady Elizabeth Diana Montagu Douglas Scott; 20 January 1922 – 19 September 2012), was a British peeress and Women's Royal Naval Service officer during World War II.

 Early life

 Lady Elizabeth Diana Montagu Douglas Scott was born on 20 January 1922 to Walter Montagu Douglas Scott, Earl of Dalkeith, later 8th Duke of Buccleuch, and his wife, Mary Lascelles.
 Her paternal aunt was Princess Alice, Duchess of Gloucester.

 She grew up at Eildon Hall in the Scottish Borders.
 After the death of her paternal grandfather in 1935, the family resided at Drumlanrig Castle, Bowhill House and Boughton House.
 She was educated at home before being sent to Germany, Italy and France to study languages.
 She was a bridesmaid at the 1935 wedding of her aunt Alice to Prince Henry, Duke of Gloucester.

-Lady Elizabeth was a debutante during the 1939 season, the last before the war.
+Lady Elizabeth was a debutante during the 1939 season, the last before the war, being interviewed in the May 2001 Timewatch episode 'Debutantes'.